dayton-outar/shillings/docs/EXPERIENCE/GAME.md

 > ...
 >
 > And it is certainly true that the players cannot always state clearly the theme of a work that truly moves them—and that is because theme often operates at a subconscious level.
 Players know they like a game, but they can’t quite say why.
 Often, the reason is that all of the elements are reinforcing a theme that is interesting or important to them.
 Theme is not about some puzzle-based symbolism where the designer intends a secret message.
 Theme is about focusing your work toward something that holds meaning for your players.

+## Chapter 7.
+The Game Begins with an Idea

+> The purpose of design is to solve problems, and game design is no exception.
+Before you start coming up with ideas, you need to be certain of why you are doing it, and a problem statement is a way to state that clearly.
+>
+> ...
+>
+> There are three advantages of clearly stating your problem:
+>
+> 1. Broader creative space.
+Most people jump to solutions too fast and start their creative process there.
+If you start your process at the problem instead of at a proposed solution, you will be able to explore a broader creative space and find solutions that are hiding where no one else is looking.
+>
+> 2. Clear measurement.
+You have a clear measurement of the quality of proposed ideas: How well do they solve the problem?
+>
+> 3. Better communication.
+When you are designing with a team, communication is much easier if the problem has been clearly stated.
+Very often, collaborators will be trying to solve quite different problems and not realize it if the problem has not been clearly stated.